-Never allow carrying more passengers than the seat capacity.
+Never allow carrying more than two passengers.

 Operation on paved surfaces such as sidewalks, trails, parking lots, or public highways and streets.

 All-terrain tires are designed for off-road use.
 Driving on paved surfaces greatly affects how a vehicle handles, which can result in loss of control and/or an accident.